Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/10-Introduction.md

 * [How MDSD reduces costs for long-term maintenance of comprehensive software system families](http://modulestudio.de/en/tutorial/how-mdsd-reduces-costs-for-long-term-maintenance-of-comprehensive-software-system-families.html)
 * [From scaffolding and UML to MDSD and DSL](http://modulestudio.de/en/tutorial/from-scaffolding-and-uml-to-mdsd-and-dsl.html)

+## Target audience

+Although ModuleStudio takes the tedious programming away from you it is still a development tool.
+This means that you need a basic understanding of what is going on in the generated applications.
+Otherwise it can lead to frustration if something does not work as expected and you have no idea of how to treat the problem.
+At the end ModuleStudio is abstracting development concepts; you still need to see the effects and changes caused by amending a certain setting in your model.

+* To be able to understand a generated application you need a basic knowledge of HTML and CSS as well as the ability to read PHP code.
+* For implementing additional business logic or functionalities you should be able to write custom PHP code.
+* For doing advanced customisation you should have gathered some basic skills of Symfony, Doctrine and Twig, too.

 ## About this manual

 This user manual is going to provide all required information to work with ModuleStudio.
 Furthermore it serves as a reference for all details of the generator.
 This document should be available in several formats: